-Tesla stock up 7% after Elon Musk promises Model 3 production has turned a corner
+Tesla stock up 10% after Elon Musk promises Model 3 production has turned a corner

 Tesla's stock price soared Wednesday, indicating that investors were encouraged by CEO Elon Musk's pledge that the Model 3 may soon be leaving production hell.

-The company's share price climbed more than 7% during trading hours.
-It marks a bright spot for the company's stock after a tumultuous few months, though it's still down more than 11% from a year ago.
+The company's share price climbed nearly 10% during trading hours.
+It marked the best day of trading for Tesla (TSLA) since November of 2015, though its stock is still down more than 9% from a year ago.

-Tesla (TSLA) was on track Wednesday to have its best day of trading in more than two years.

 The rally comes after Musk held court with shareholders in Mountain View, California on Tuesday for the company's annual meeting.